mobiplus-opensource/mobiplus-authentication/README.md

-# Welcome to Mobiplus Version Blocker repo!
+# Welcome to Mobiplus Authentication repo!

 Feel free to contact us to provide your feedback about anything.
 We are always responsing the questions in discussion tab.
 Let's talk and learn together.

-Version Blocker intends to solve the following problems:
+Mobiplus Authentication intends to solve the following problems:

-- To suggest users to update old versions to new ones available.
+- For users, offer the possibility to access their applications using their favorite providers, such as google and apple id.
-- For the developer, offering a simple and faster way of implement and personalize the message of version blocked
+- For the developer, simplify the creation of all the necessary structure for the authentication part.

-## For who is the Version Blocker? :thinking:
+## For who is the Authentication? :thinking:

 Developers that don't likes to write duplicated solutions and that wants to invest your time to impacts your app products.

-Product's people that needs solutions to manage app versions intelligently.
+To Know a user's identity and to securely save user data in the cloud and provide the same personalized experience

 ## Motivation :robot: